-If you thrive on a good workout, then you could help others with their exercise regime if you become a personal trainer.
+Thrive on a good workout?
+Then you could help others with their exercise regime if you become a personal trainer.
 There’s good money to be made out of it too.
+But, if you’re looking to exercise, but don’t want personal training, this article may be able to help.

 - What’s involved?